saltcute/potato-chatbot/README.md

 - `.pixiv`
     - [ ] Ability to change illustration ranklist time period
+    - [x] Refresh linkmap of a certain illustration
-    - [ ] Maybe a better way of censoring NSFW
+    - [x] (sort of) Maybe a better way of censoring NSFW
+        - NSFW illustrations will be attempted to add gaussian blur for up to 35px before falling back to Akarin
 - `.v`
     - [ ] Maybe a better way of getting quotes
 - `.music`